arianseyedi/coding-interview/README.md

          - **ExtremaStack.java**:
             a stack that keeps track of both minimum and maximum values on a stack, returns them in O(1)
          - **MyQueue.java**:
-            implementation of a stack using a queue
+            implementation of a queue using two stack
          - **MyStack.java**:
             *sort()*: sort method for a stack using only one other stack as a temporary one